 If you have questions on any of these types of methods, please reach out to Membership Development Manager, Nicole Duff and she can put you in contact with a member already doing this!

 However you choose to pay, we very much value your contribution!
-Please contact Lucy Rahman, East Shore’s Full Charge Bookkeeper for any issues related to your payments.
+Please contact Vanessa, East Shore’s Bookkeeper for any issues related to your payments.